treehouses/treehouses.github.io/pages/vi/orientation.md

 ### Active System Teams Projects

 #### [treehouses.io](https://github.com/treehouses/treehouses.github.io/)
-* Treehouses is the name of our markdown wiki which you have been using throughout the 10 steps.
+* treehouses is the name of our Markdown wiki which you have been using throughout the 10 steps.

 #### [remote](https://github.com/treehouses/remote/)
- * The Remote repository contain the android application developed by the systems team that **allows Android devices to connect to the Raspberry Pi** via Bluetooth.
+ * The Remote repository contain the Android application developed by the systems team that **allows Android devices to connect to the Raspberry Pi** via Bluetooth.
-   * The application can be found via the Google App Store by searching “treehouses remote”
+   * The application can be found in the Google App Store by searching “treehouses remote”

   ![](images/remoteiconsml.jpg)